litong01/avalonapps/README.md

 ### Install avalon chaincode onto the fabric network
 ```
-sudo cp -r chaincode vars/chaincode
+sudo cp -r chaincode/* vars/chaincode/*
 minifab install -n <chaincodename> -v <chaincodeversion>
 minifab instantiate
 ```

-where &lt;chaincodename&gt; should be a name of avalone chaincode such as registry &lt;chaincodeversion&gt; should be the version of chaincode such as 1.0.
-If you have updated the chaincode already, you should use new version number.
+where &lt;chaincodename&gt; should be a name of avalon chaincodes such as registry, etc., &lt;chaincodeversion&gt; should be the version of chaincode such as 1.0.
+If you have updates to the chaincode, you should do the same steps above but use a new version number.

 ### Run avalon apps

-Two applications were developed to submit fabric transactions and listen to the events.
+Two applications were developed to test the go chaincode and connector python code.
 The program named consumer.py in apps/src directory is the program to listen to fabric events.
 The program named producer.py in apps/src was developed to submit transactions and query against fabric blockchain network.

 #### To start the environment to run these programs: